divyanshkande/Raahi/README.md

 ---

 ## 📖 About
-**AI Tour Planner** is a full-stack travel planning application that helps users generate personalized itineraries.
+**Raahi** is a full-stack travel planning application that generates personalized, AI-powered itineraries for users.
-It uses **AI + Spring Boot backend** to analyze destinations, duration, and interests, then produces smart day-wise plans.
+It uses a **Spring Boot backend + AI model** to analyze the user’s destination, trip duration, and interests, and then creates a smart, day-wise itinerary.

+Each itinerary includes:

+Location details with latitude–longitude mapping

+Clickable Google Maps directions

+Optimized morning, afternoon, and evening plans

+Raahi makes trip planning faster, smarter, and fully automated.

 ---